 Teledyne Webb Slocum Glider Fleet

 Slocum Gliders are autonomous underwater vehicles that propel themselves through the water by changing their buoyancy and using their wings to glide in a sawtooth pattern through the water column along a subsurface transect.
 At user specified intervals, the glider surfaces, transmits its data to shore via the Iridium satellite system, and checks its email boxes for new directions or missions.
 The Slocum Gliders have been operated jointly by COOL scientists and Webb Research Corporation engineers in science experiments since 1999, transitioning to sustained deployments by the COOL Operations Center in 2003.
-Since then, the gliders have logged over 140,000 km of sampling in remote places such as Antarctica, Alaska, South Africa, Brazil, Sri Lanka, Norway, and in regions closer to home including the New York Bight, offshore Massachusetts, Virginia and Florida.
+Since then, the gliders have logged over 260,000 km of sampling in remote places such as Antarctica, Alaska, South Africa, Brazil, Sri Lanka, Norway, and in regions closer to home including the New York Bight, offshore Massachusetts, Virginia and Florida.
 The fleet of 15 gliders now includes long duration gliders capable of several months of flight, stemming from the historic mission of RU27, the first glider to cross an ocean basin.
 Sensors on the gliders currently include a SeaBird CTD and a payload bay capable of carrying one of several optical sensors, including fluorometers and backscatter meters, a Beam Attenuation Meter (BAM), a hyperspectral spectrophotometer (Breve Buster), or a Fluorescence Induction and Relaxation (FIRe) sensor.
 Newly introduced sensors include a LISST for sediment transport measurement, pH sensor and a zooplankton acoustic sensor.
 A mission control center monitors glider progress on current missions and alerts operators of any problems.
-Artificial intelligence is being added to the mission control center using an Agent oriented programming approach similar to NASA’s approach for intelligent spacecraft.
-Reactive Agents are currently used to make many of the yes/no control decisions while Planning Agents are being developed to adjust flight paths to optimize sampling for specific goals.

 Unoccupied Aircraft Systems (UAS)